 When was the last time the chimes stopped for a prolonged period of time?

 The bells did not chime for a period of around nine months when the clock underwent a major overhaul in 1976.
+Significant conservation work was carried out between 1983 – 5, and the bells were silenced for a time during this period.
 In 2007 the bells were stopped for a period of 6 weeks, whilst essential maintenance works were carried out.

 Will the clock still tell the correct time?